UNPUBLISHED SHORT ONE ACT PLAYS/ADULT GROUPS

 ABOUT:

 A WOMAN saunters over to a seat on the top of Parliament Hill Fields, Hampstead Heath, and sits.
 The seat is placed so that it overlooks London.
 Warmly clad for the outdoors, she takes out of her handbag a rubber band and starts playing with it, then with one arm raised she snaps the band back and forth.
 An elderly man approaches.
 She drops the band onto the ground by mistake and he picks it up and gives it to her before sitting a small distance away from her on the same seat.
 A conversation strikes up.
 He is intrigued.
+What absorbs this woman's interest?
+And why the rubber band?

 THE HAGGIS THAT WENT WALKIES